 * New Friendships.
 Made new friends off-line and on-line.
 I consider everyone in the Yakezie Network and other bloggers outside of the network to be friends.
 We welcomed the Yakezie Gamma Class in the summer, and we will welcome a new class in the early part of 2012.
 The Yakezie Network has been an incredible resource of help, fun, and camaraderie.
 Off-line, I made at least four new good relationships at the tennis club I joined back in January 2011 and a couple more non-tennis related friends.

 * Family.
 Spent good quality time with loved ones.
 I set a goal to see my parents 3-4 times this year vs. just seeing them only once or twice a year on average.
 I was able to see them three times this year and was about to do a 4th, but a last minute ticket was $1,400 from $600 usually so I decided Skype was perhaps a little more reasonable..
 I really feel that time is accelerating and I want to spend as much time with family as possible.

 2011 saw no big surprises on the upside or downside.
-In fact, 2011 was pretty average.
-Every year for the past five years I’ve been tempted with new job opportunities which I’ve always turned down.
+In fact, 2011 was pretty average when reviewing my top 5 hits and misses.
+Every year for the past five years I've been tempted with new job opportunities which I've always turned down.
 Traveling to a new city or country for vacation has been an accomplishment every year for the past 10 years.
 Meanwhile tennis and blogging is now an integral part of my life for 3 years now.

 I'm coming to grips that I'm getting older and my hair is thinning.
 There's no gray yet, but I know they're waiting to sprout when I least expect.
 Crows haven't walked around my eyes yet either, although I sense their presence.
 As I come to the end of this article I realize that getting old and having a body that no longer stays healthy are some of my biggest worries!
 It's sad to physically fade away so quickly.
 We must make do with what we have for as long as possible!